theophilus8402/mud_client/notes/magi.md

 litany?
-golem create pentagon cylinder disc cube torus golem return
+golem create pentagon cylinder disc cube torus golem create egg pentagon cube cylinder torus polyhedron disc spiral golem return

+Limea reaches past you, plunging an insubstantial dagger into your shadow.
+A sudden sense of foreboding comes over you.
+... need to run away ... called Attune
+The sense of foreboding abruptly vanishes.

 (Party): Keorin says, "Really, everyone should be doing QUEUE PREPEND EQBAL GRAB BODY when you see someone die."
 ["2020/03/24 22:47:43.405603", "server_text", "Kog has been slain by Atalkez.\r"]